datalust/seq-tickets/rfcs/1461-system-permission.md

 To be impacted by this change an installation mostly needs to opt-in by allocating some users to the new `Project Owner` role.
 Existing `Administrators` will get the new `Project` permission and so will not notice a change.

 API keys are created, via the UI and API, with a subset of the set of permissions.
-Thus any existing processes that created API keys with the `Setup` permission should be granted the `Project` and `System` permissions to preserve existing behaviour.
-This is valid because `Setup` is equal to `Project` + `System`.
+Thus any existing processes that create API keys with the `Setup` permission will fail with a helpful error message (see Breaking Changes).

 ## UI Changes